Dubrovnik a Croatian city in the north Mediterranean on the Adriatic Sea.

-Dubrovnik is a Croatian City on the Adriatic Sea.
-It is one of the most prominent European tourist destinations in the Mediterranean.
-The prosperity of this beautiful European city is based on maritime trade.
+Dubrovnic It is one of the most prominent European tourist destinations in the Mediterranean.
+The prosperity of this beautiful European city is based on maritime trade boating and sailing.
 Historically it became notable for its wealth and skilled diplomacy, throughout the region.

 Many charter companies operate from Dubrovnik or within a short sailing distance from the main harbour.
-The area attracts many cruise liners and is a must visit destination if you are yachting.
+The area attracts many cruise liners and is a must-visit destination if you are yachting.
 Additionally, the weather has a borderline humid subtropical climate which is typical of the Mediterranean.
 The city is hot and muggy, moderately dry in summers, and mild and wet in winters.
 The Bora wind blows cold gusts down the Adriatic coast between October and April.

 During World War II, Dubrovnik was occupied by the Italian army and then by the German military after 8 September 1943.
 In October 1944 Yugoslav Partisans seized Dubrovnik, arresting more than 300 citizens and executing 53 without trial.
 This shocking event came to be known as the Daksa Massacre, named after the small island on which it occurred.
 Communist leadership lasted over the next several years, political prosecutions were commonplace, culminating during April 1947 with the incarceration of more than 90 Dubrovnik citizens.

-European and Foreign news organisations were criticised for placing more attention on the damage suffered by the old town than on the human casualties.
+European and Foreign news organisations were criticised for placing more attention on the damage suffered by the old town than human casualties.
 The artillery attacks on Dubrovnik damaged 56% of its buildings to some degree.
 The Croatian Army finally lifted the siege in May 1992, and the end of that year liberated Dubrovnik’s and the surrounding area.
 However, danger continued for the city.
 Terrorist attacks by the JNA continued for another three years.